My time- (and kid-) tested recipe for the best homemade challah is a favorite in my family, and a great way to teach science and math in the kitchen!

 - 1/2-2/3 cup water, warmed to 105-110ºF, see Recipe Notes (5 oz, 141g)

 - cinnamon sugar, sesame seeds, poppy seeds, as desired

-- Mix all the ingredients in the order listed into the bowl of a stand mixer or in a bread machine set to the manual cycle.
-Knead the dough with a dough hook for about 5 minutes (see Recipe Notes for manual kneading)'
+- Mix all the ingredients into the bowl of a stand mixer fitted with a dough hook or in a bread machine set to the manual cycle.
+Knead the dough for about 5 minutes (see Recipe Notes for manual kneading).

 - Place the dough in a covered, oiled bowl and let it rise 4 hours in a warm place (such as in the oven, turned off but with the light on) until it doubles in bulk.
 You can also let it rise in the refrigerator overnight.
 Let the dough come to room temperature if refrigerated (about an hour) before proceeding with the shaping.